MicrosoftDocs/powerbi-docs/powerbi-docs/service-service-vs-desktop.md

 The **Power BI service** is a cloud-based service.
 It supports light report editing and collaboration for teams and organizations.
 You can connect to data sources in the Power BI service, too, but modeling is limited.

-Most report designers who work on business intelligence projects use **Power BI Desktop** to create reports, and then use the **Power BI service** to share their reports with others.
+Most report designers who work on business intelligence projects use **Power BI Desktop** to create reports, and then use the **Power BI service** to distribute their reports with others.

 ## Report editing